andykent/river-js/README.md

 * syntax checking is pretty much non existent so doing silly things can cause silly errors.
 * Having clauses only work with aliased columns not in place aggregation functions.
 * There is currently no support for OUTER joins.
+* Some queries, specifically unwindowed JOIN's, can cause memory leaks.

 Optimisations